 - 2 teaspoon Worcestershire sauce

 - 2 bay leaves

-- Season roast with salt and pepper.
+- Season chuck roast with salt and pepper.
 Place roast in the inner pot.
-Arrange onions on top of roast.
+Arrange the onions on top of and around the roast.

 - If you do not use an unsalted or no-salt-added beef broth, do not season the roast with salt.
 Beef broth naturally contains sodium so there is already a good amount of salt in this recipe.
 You can always decide to season to taste with salt after pressure cooking.

 - Do not substitute baby carrots for whole carrots.
 They will get very mushy.